-Public health and food industry initiatives aim to increase breakfast consumption among children, particularly through increased consumption of ready-to-eat cereals (Schwartz et al., 2008).
-Ready-to-eat cereals are the second-most heavily marketed food product to children after fast food (Powell et al., 2010).
-Evidence suggests that there are many health benefits for children who regularly consume breakfast cereals, including improved micronutrient intake, fruit and milk consumption, reduced fat consumption, healthy eating behaviours (e.g., not skipping breakfast), and a decreased likelihood of overweight and obesity (Michels et al., 2015).
+Food composition targets and policies set or endorsed by government are one strategy to improve the healthfulness of children's breakfast cereals (Devi et al., 2014).
+Evidence suggests that there are many health benefits for children who regularly consume breakfast cereals, including improved micronutrient intake, fruit and milk consumption, reduced fat consumption, healthy eating practices (e.g., not skipping breakfast), and a decreased likelihood of overweight and obesity (Michels et al., 2015).
 Additionally, research has indicated that consumption of whole-grain or high-fibre breakfast cereals is associated with a lower risk of diabetes and cardiovascular disease (Williams, 2014; Xu et al., 2019).
+Cereal fortification can contribute to the recommended intake of micronutrients in children's diets (Berner et al., 2014; Smith et al., 2020).
+Increasing the whole grain content could improve the nutritional quality of children's cereals.
+It is also a feasible target for intervention, given that many companies market cereals on the basis of their whole grain content (Schwartz et al., 2008).